 Invitation to attend all NFPD social functions;

-Receive a copy of NFPD newsletter; and

 Other privileges, as the Fire Chief deems appropriate.

 Retired status does not entitle you to all the privileges of an active volunteer.
 For example:

 Your personal vehicle cannot display any emergency equipment or NFPD emblem of any kind indicating active participation; at the Chief’s discretion you may display a ”Retired” status plate.